 A Japanese izakaya on East London’s iconic Broadway Market, Okko is unique in serving Pacific Japanese plates from Hokkaido to Hawaii.
-Taste how parts of Japanese food have been inspired by (and fused delicately with) aspects of Peruvian, Brazilian and the Hawaiian cuisines.
-Okko’s menu works for vegans and includes classics like sushi rolls, poke, fish tacos, gyoza, ramen and katsu.
+Taste how parts of Japanese food have been inspired by (and fused delicately with) aspects of Peruvian, Brazilian, and Hawaiian cuisines.
+Okko’s menu works for vegans and includes classics like sushi rolls, poke, fish tacos, gyoza, ramen, and katsu.
 What’s not to love?

 @sushiatelierlondon 114 Great Portland St, Fitzrovia, London W1W 6PA

 Creative and classy, Sushi Atelier is the hunting ground of serious sushi eaters looking for an extra special Japanese Eat Out to Help Out restaurant in London.
 Take your date downstairs to the cosy romantic ambiance to savour your yellowtail truffle and rainbow rolls (snowcrab and avocado with garlic truffle mayo and flying fish roe topped with different kind of fishes).
 Or sit upstairs, soak in the smells and watch London’s best chefs prepare authentic dishes from a remarkably diverse menu on Atelier’s restaurant-long sushi bar.

 Vegan Japanese food?
 Yes, please.
 Itadaki Zen is unique and inspiring: all the food is handmade the moment you order it (the consequent longer waiting times are worth it, don’t worry), and there is an emphasis on reducing waste – both for the chefs and customers.
 Dig into a range of their signature noodles, assorted tempura, and stunning sushi rolls.
 A truly outstanding Japanese Eat Out to Help Out restaurant in London.